Community of Madrid: From Prehistory to Late Antiquity

 During the Roman Empire, the region was part of the Citerior Tarraconese province, except for the south-west portion of it, which belonged to Lusitania.
 It was crossed by two important Roman roads, the via xxiv-xxix (joining Astorga to Laminium and via xxv (which joined Emerita Augusta and Caesaraugusta), and contained some important conurbations.
-The city of Complutum (today Alcalá de Henares) became an important metropolis, whereas Titulcia and Miaccum were important crossroad communities.

 During the period of the Visigothic Kingdom, the region lost its importance.
 The population was scattered amongst several small towns.
 Complutum was designated the bishopric seat in the 5th century by orders of Asturio, archbishop of Toledo, but this event was not enough to bring back the lost splendor of the city.

-Al-Andalus
+Middle ages

-The centre of the peninsula (the Middle Mark of Al-Andalus or aṯ-Ṯaḡr al-Awsaṭ) became a strategic military post in the 11th century.
-The Muslim rulers created a defensive system of fortresses and towers all across the region with which they tried to stop the advance of the Christian kingdoms of the north.
+The centre of the peninsula (the Middle March of Al-Andalus or aṯ-Ṯaḡr al-Awsaṭ) became a frontier march for the Umayyads rulers of Córdoba, who developed a defensive system of fortresses and towers all across the region with which they tried both to prevent attacks of the Christian northern kingdoms and to control Toledo.
+Part of the current-day province was under the political control of the Banū Sālim lineage, in the so-called Taġr Banū Sālim, that also included territories of the current day provinces of Soria and Guadalajara.

-The fortress of Mayrit (Madrid) was built somewhere between 860 and 880 AD, as a walled precinct where a military and religious community lived, and which constituted the foundation of the city.
-It soon became the most strategic fortress in defense of the city of Toledo above the fortresses of Talamanca and Qal'-at'-Abd-Al-Salam (Alcalá de Henares).
-In 1083 (or 1085) Alfonso VI took the city of Madrid in the context of his wider campaign to conquer Toledo.
-Alcalá de Henares fell in 1118 in a new period of Castilian annexation.